Neetx/Shellcode-Extractor/README.md

 ---
 ### Testing:

-Insert our shellcode into the empty string in shellcode_tester.c or shellcode_tester_macos.c, compile it with gcc and run (remember: on macos gcc is an alias or clang).
+Insert our shellcode into the empty string in shellcode_tester.c or shellcode_tester_macos.c, compile it with gcc and run (remember: on macos gcc is an alias for clang).